-Given the complexity of our regional transportation system and the various types of mobility management programs that can be implemented, the MCC members recommended to the CAMPO Board to hire a consultant to provide mobility management expertise and to assist the committee members with the short-term goal of developing and implementing a mobility management program.
-The notice to proceed for the Mobility Management Program Implementation Study (MMPIS) consultant Nelson Nygaard to assist the MCC with the mobility work was issued on August 11th.
+The MCC is the CAMPO administered committee borne out of the 2018 Coordinated Public Transit- Human Service Transportation Plan.
+The Plan sets the regional priorities for transportation investments and initiatives for human services and public transit coordination for seniors, disabled and low-income persons.
+Given the complexity of our regional transportation system and the type of mobility management program that may be required to be implemented, the MCC members recommended to the CAMPO Board to hire a consultant with mobility management expertise to assist the committee members with the short-term goal of developing and implementing a mobility management program.
+The notice to proceed for the Mobility Management Program Implementation Study'(MMPIS) was issued to the firm of Nelson Nygaard on August 11th.

-The working MCC sub-committees met last on November 3rd (CT/ADA) and January 5th (CT) to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study.
-The ADA subcommittee members are working on close out recommendations that includes addressing a universal ADA eligibility application and providing information to the MMIS consultants to help coordinate and centralize regional ADA service.
-The CT subcommittee is also working directly with the MMIS consultants to develop the regional mobility program while advancing work to create a pilot program to improve communication between the human service agencies and the transit providers and participating in, documenting activities and progress on the State's NEMT program.
-In the coming months, there will be close coordination with the MMP study project team/consultant and the MCC, coordinating the work including various discussions on the plans, studies and programs the consultant needs to become familiar with.
-There will be more discussion and plans set on how best to engage stakeholders and the jurisdictional boards in mobility management development and how best to obtain leadership guidance on the mobility management study's direction.
-Next subcommittee working meetings are scheduled for February 4th to continue this work.
+The MCC working group/sub-committees met last on February 4th (CT) and November 3rd (ADA) to continue to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study and ADA coordination among the transit providers.
+Given the City of Raleigh's staff workload and pending MMIS work, the ADA subcommittee Chair/Vice Chair paused the ADA subcommittee meetings until such time it is clear there is no overlap or duplication of work with the MMIS consultant.
+CAMPO staff is coordinating MMIS and MCC work including the remaining short-term ADA recommendations yet to be completed.

+The CT subcommittee Chair/members are also working directly with the MMIS consultants to develop the regional mobility program.
+A subset of the CT committee met in late February to determine if a potential pilot program to improve communication between the human service agencies and the transit providers is doable.
+Committee members and participating in, activities and progress on the State's NEMT program.
+In the coming months, there will be continued close coordination with the MMIP study project team/consultant and the MCC, coordinating the work including developing the structure for the mobility management program w best to obtain leadership guidance on the mobility management study's direction.
+Next subcommittee working meetings are scheduled for April 4th to continue this work.